laravel/nova-docs/1.0/resources/fields.md

 Heading::make('<p class="text-danger">* All fields are required.</p>')->asHtml()
 ```

-::: tip Headings are not shown on resource indexes!
+::: tip Headings And Indexes

-`Heading` fields are automatically hidden from indexes by default, so there's no need to hide them manually.
+`Heading` fields are automatically hidden from the resource index screen.
 :::

 ### ID Field